 Studies suggest the uncommon stroke symptoms in women may delay treatment.
 Remember the saying, time lost is brain lost.
 Although clinical trials have greatly extended the window for stroke treatment, women can’t get the most effective treatment if their strokes are not recognized immediately.

 Be sure to always note the time any stroke symptoms began — this is critical information for emergency medical people and doctors at the hospital.

 Know Your Risk and Understand the Signs

 For anyone having a stroke, time is of the essence.
 By knowing stroke symptoms for women and men, each of us will be better prepared to save a life, including your own.
-Find out more about how to prevent and treat a stroke with our specialist team.
+Find out more about how to prevent and treat a stroke at our cutting-edge neuroscience institute.